Matthew A Levin, MD Email Matthew Levin

 - The Mount Sinai Hospital 212-241-8382 212-241-8382

 Dr. Levin is a Board Certified Cardiac Anesthesiologist, Board Certified Clinical Informaticist, Director of Research Informatics for the Department of Anesthesiology, Perioperative & Pain Medicine, and Director of the Clinical Data Science Team for the Mount Sinai Health System.
 He also holds a joint appointment in the Department of Genetics and Genomics Sciences and collaborates with the Icahn Institute for Data Science and Genomic Technology.
 Dr. Levin began his career by working for five years in Silicon Valley and the software industry during the dot-com boom.
 He then changed careers to pursue medicine, but never lost his passion for technology.
-Dr. Levin is excited to be bringing the latest innovations in systems architecture, machine learning and big data into the healthcare arena in order to improve patient care and save lives.
+Dr. Levin is excited to be bringing the latest innovations in systems architecture, machine learning into the healthcare arena in order to improve patient care and save lives.
 He created and directs the Department of Anesthesiology's large perioperative data warehouse, which contains detailed demographic, physiologic, and medication data for over 900,000 anesthetic cases.
-As Director of the Health System Clinical Data Science Team, he has been leading the initiative to build a streaming data science pipeline that enables the deployment of real-time machine learning algorithms to provide next-generation decision support and alerting to front line clinicians.
+As Director of the Health System Clinical Data Science Team, he has led the initiative to build a streaming data science pipeline that enables the deployment of real-time machine learning algorithms to provide next-generation decision support and alerting to front line clinicians.

 During the COVID-19 crisis Dr. Levin has led a multi-disciplinary group to drive innovation in ventilators, data science, and operations.